-5. The delegation stated that the UPR mechanism is an important pillar of the Human Rights Council.
-Human rights were well protected in Norway and the delegation reaffirmed Norway's longstanding commitment to human rights at both the international and national levels.
-In preparing the national report, Norway consulted civil society.
+5. The delegation stated that the UPR mechanism was an important pillar of the Human Rights Council.
+Human rights were well protected in Norway and Norway had a longstanding commitment to human rights at both the international and national levels.
+In preparing the national report, Norway had consulted civil society.

-6. The Norwegian state is established on the territory of two peoples: the Norwegians, and the Sami, who are recognised as an indigenous people.
-There are five national minorities in Norway: Kven, Jews, Forest Finns, Roma and Romani.
+6. The Norwegian State was established on the territory of two peoples: the Norwegians and the Sami, who were recognized as an indigenous people.
+There were five national minorities in Norway: Kven, Jews, Forest Finns, Roma and Romani.

 7. In order to strengthen and simplify the legal framework on discrimination, the Government was currently working on a new comprehensive equality and antidiscrimination act.
-The delegation reaffirmed Norway's continuous fight against forced marriage and female genital mutilation.
+The delegation reaffirmed that Norway was waging a continuous battle against forced marriage and female genital mutilation.

-8. In response to questions from the Netherlands and Portugal, the delegation stated that the Government had decided to establish a new independent national institution for human rights in compliance with the Paris Principles.
+8. In response to questions from the Netherlands and Portugal, the delegation stated that the Government had decided to establish a new independent national human rights institution that complied with the principles relating to the status of national institutions for the promotion and protection of human rights (the Paris Principles).

-9. The delegation stated that combatting domestic violence was a priority for the Government.
-Domestic violence is totally unacceptable, and perpetrators must expect to be prosecuted and punished.
-Important measures to combat domestic violence are prevention and early identification, help and protection for victims, prosecution and treatment of perpetrators, and competence-building within the police and welfare services.
+9. The delegation stated that combating domestic violence was a priority for the Government.
+Domestic violence was totally unacceptable and perpetrators must expect to be prosecuted and punished.
+Important measures for combating domestic violence were prevention and early identification, help and protection for victims, prosecution and treatment of perpetrators, and competence-building within the police and welfare services.

-10. As regards minor asylum seekers, the delegation stated that the Government attached great importance to ensuring a rapid asylum process with due legal safeguards for those children as well as good living conditions during the process.
+10. Regarding asylum seekers who were minors, the delegation stated that the Government attached great importance to ensuring a rapid asylum process with legal safeguards for those children, as well as good living conditions during the process.